Frequently Asked Questions

 How much advance notice would we have to be able to decide to participate, and then promote?

-While the long-term goal is to plan events 5-6 months in advance, our first season will have a goal of providing program information to libraries 4 months in advance.
-Every member library may participate in every event, or may opt out if the content, timing or event date do not work for your library.
+Our long-term goal is to plan events 6-12 months in advance and provide program information to member libraries at least 4 months in advance of each event.
+Member libraries may participate in every event, or may opt out if the content, timing or event date do not work for your library.

-When the first slate of events is announced, any deadlines to participate will be included.
+When each new season is announced, any deadlines to participate will be included.

 Committees